FPGA Resource-aware Structured Pruning for Real-Time Neural Networks: Introduction

 \section{Introduction}

 Modern neural networks are associated with high computational complexity and memory footprint, linked to the high dimensionality of weight tensors.
-With the ever-increasing need for faster computation and lower power consumption, driven by real-time systems and Internet-of-Things (IoT), neural networks must be adapted to reduce their complexity and memory footprint.
-A common method for network compression is pruning, the process of sparsifying a neural network, by setting some of its weights to zero.
-LeCun \emph{et al.}~\cite{LeCun_OBD} first proposed the idea of Optimal Brain Damage: for a typical neural network, it is possible to remove over half of the weights, with no loss in accuracy.
-Since then, pruning has been extensively studied in the literature~\cite{Blalock_PruningSurvey, Vadera_PruningSurvey, Hoefler_PruningSurvey} and evaluated on a range of problems and hardware platforms.
-However, to achieve maximum improvements in resource utilization and computational complexity, pruning must consider the underlying hardware.
+With the ever-increasing need for faster computation and lower power consumption, driven by real-time systems and Internet-of-Things (IoT), neural networks must be adapted to reduce their complexity.
+A common method for network compression is pruning, the process of sparsifying a neural network by setting some of its weights to zero.
+In their seminal work, Han~\emph{et al.}~\cite{Han_Pruning} applied iterative, magnitude-based unstructured pruning to modern neural networks.
+The networks were trained with regularization, shifting weights towards zero.
+Weights below a certain magnitude were pruned, while the remaining weights were updated, thus capturing the loss of the pruned weights.
+While unstructured pruning achieves high sparsities, little improvements in resource utilization and inference latency are observed~\cite{Hoefler_PruningSurvey}, due to the overhead of sparse encodings.

-\texttt{hls4ml}~\cite{GitHub_hls4ml, Duarte_hls4ml} is an open-source library for real-time inference of neural networks on FPGAs, built on top of high-level synthesis (HLS).
-Primarily intended for real-time deep learning at CERN, \texttt{hls4ml} has become a powerful tool evaluated on a range of tasks: particle physics~\cite{Duarte_hls4ml, Govorkova_AE, Khoda_RNN}, autonomous vehicles~\cite{Ghielmetti_hls4mlCars} and fast image classification~\cite{Aarrestad_CNN}.
-To meet the strict latency constraints of experiments at CERN, \texttt{hls4ml} employs a full on-chip design with high parallelism.
-However, as with any high-performance system, neural networks accelerated with \texttt{hls4ml} are susceptible to high resource utilization.
-Previous compression efforts with \texttt{hls4ml} included quantization-aware training with QKeras~\cite{QKeras}, up to extreme, binary and ternary precisions~\cite{DiGuglielmo_binary}, with limited emphasis on pruning.
+\texttt{hls4ml}~\cite{GitHub_hls4ml, Duarte_hls4ml} is an open-source library for real-time inference of neural networks on FPGAs.
+Originally intended for sub-microsecond data filtering in high-energy physics, \texttt{hls4ml} has become a versatile tool for real-time inference, with a full on-chip design and high parallelism, frequently leading to high resource utilization.
+A key variable in \texttt{hls4ml} is the \emph{Reuse Factor} (RF), determining the trade-off between latency and resource utilization, as shown in Fig.~\ref{fig:hls4ml_rf}.
+In \texttt{hls4ml}, matrix-vector multiplication is the baseline for fully connected layers, as well as convolutional layers, implemented using the \emph{im2col} transformation.